 Read Across America Celebration

-As a part of MIOSM, the CSO will celebrate music through story.
-CSO volunteers will read the story of Ketzel the Cat who Composed by Lesléa Newman and present the book to the music teacher or school library.
+As a part of MIOSM, the CSO will celebrate music through storytelling.
+CSO musicians, staff, and volunteers will read Ada’s Violin and present the book to the music teacher or school library.
 In this extraordinary true tale, award-winning author Susan Hood and illustrator Sally Wern Comport portray the message of hope and innovation spread by the Recycled Orchestra of Paraguay.

 This year’s book is also available in Spanish.